 - A real appreciation of how assertive behaviour is not that different

 - “Excellent training and great trainer who held our attention for the whole day and time just flew by.”

 - “We always get great feedback for this session which we have been running for a number of years.”

 - “Very useful training which gave me ideas I will use at work tomorrow!”

 - “I can see now I need to be less direct and more assertive, especially if I want to win people over.”

 - “The action planning piece was very useful in that we produced very detailed and realistic plans.”

 - “I feel very confident that I can be more assertive in the situations I defined.
 The small steps approach will work for me.”

 Assertiveness Training - Case study

-Secretaries in a business in Paris.
+Secretaries in a large international business in Paris.